PetterMelander/CT-NeRF-jax/README.md

 None of the ray sampling methods implemented are able to sample densely in the corners of the model space.
 This was deemed to be acceptable since real CT images are void of information outside the central cylinder, typically being padded with -1024 HU.
 However, if X-ray images were used that only covered a limited part of the body and therefore filled out the model space entirely, the corners would likely have low resolution or incorrect reconstruction.

-## Ablation study

-## Todo list

-* Rather than transform the images with logarithms, and modifying the Beer-Lambert law, simply reduce the Hounsfield values of the input images.
-This should give better contrast once the CT's are turned into X-rays, and will also help with precision since the pixels inside the body will have better value spread.
-Then, after inference, simply scale the values back to the original Hounsfield units. - IN PROGRESS
-* Scale input images to [0, 1].
-Currently, they are in the range [-2.3, 0].
-This is because the original X-rays are [0, 1], but to achieve better contrast inside the image, they are scaled and logarithm'd.
-After this contrast adjustment, rescaling could be performed to adjust the value range to something more suitable for NN's.
-* Try different activation functions for the last layer.
-The model outputs the transmittance at each pixel.
-This is a value in the range [0, 1].
-Currently, the model has no activation function on its output layer.
-However, an activation function could be used to introduce inductive bias to the model by limiting its output values, for example with a sigmoid function that limits the output to [0, 1].

 ## How to run it

 - <code>pip install -r requirements.txt</code>